OpenNews/srccon-2023/volunteer.md

 # Volunteer at a SRCCON event

-We need YOU to help make each SRCCON work.
-In addition to participants leading sessions throughout our conferences, we also need a small group of people to help us keep things running smoothly.
+We need YOU to help make SRCCON work.
+In addition to participants running sessions throughout the conference, we'll also need a small group of people to help us keep the two-day event running smoothly.
 Want to help?
-Consider volunteering.
+Consider volunteering at SRCCON.

 Volunteers will help with: